zenodeapp/port-shifter/README.md

 ### 1. [shift-wizard.sh](shift-wizard.sh)

 This wizard can either increment all ports by a common value _or_ let the user customize each port individually.
-It will start off by asking whether you'd like to customize each port individually or not.
+It will start by asking whether you'd like to customize each port individually or not and continue from there.

 This script can be run using: